Housing Equity

 Please Act Now: Please support Grassroots Alexandria by writing to City Council in favor of expanding the Zoning For Housing/Housing For All initiative.
 Here is a sample message: ‘I am writing to support the Zoning For Housing/Housing For All initiatives, but feel that we need to go further to support deeply-affordable “working class” housing.
 Alexandrians deserve dignified housing and we all benefit when we preserve and appreciate our local Latinx, African, and African American cultures.
 Please reach out to leaders from these communities to guide these decisions.’

 Action Plan: Our Housing Advocacy project team speaks up in public demand that Alexandria support and stabilize our ‘working class’ neighborhoods.
 We work with our allies to create change and to elevate the voices of affected communities.
-We use our voice as a member of the Partnership to Prevent and End Homelessness (PPEH) to amplify these concerns.
 We particularly seek opportunities to support our friends and allies, including Tenants and Workers United, African Communities Together, the Democratic Socialists of America NoVA Branch, and the YIMBYs of Nova.

 While we support an “all of the above” approach to housing supply, including Zoning For Housing, simply changing policies to expand property rights and allow more density raises land values in the short term.
 This must be accompanied by neighborhood stabilization measures that allow current ‘working class’ residents to remain in their neighborhoods even as things change.
 Neighborhood stabilization preserves economic and cultural diversity to the benefit of all Alexandrians.
 According to the Office of Housing, nearly all households with incomes under $50,000/year are cost burdened.
 The need is great.